RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 directories are `/sys/class/net/`, `/proc/net/tpc`, `/proc/net/arp`,
 `/proc/cpuinfo`, `/proc/meminfo`, etc. These files are accessible by anyone due to the nature of Android, being based on a Linux kernel.
 Finally, commands like `ps` can expose running tasks.
+The audio manager can also leak some critical information with the right method, which is the position and the driving route of the user.
+Finally, the data usage of apps can also be used, which can hint with some external informations about the user profile on a social network like Facebook, where the frequency (or lack) of published posts can show some user pattern.

 On android and iOS, apps are sandboxed and heavily restricted, as opposed to desktop apps.
 If an app wants to access a private resource